-Smoking, chronic pancreatitis, and possibly long-standing diabetes are risk factors for pancreatic cancer.
+Smoking, chronic pancreatitis, male sex, being black, and possibly long-standing diabetes are risk factors for pancreatic cancer.

 Abdominal pain, weight loss, jaundice, and vomiting are some typical symptoms.

 Computed tomography or magnetic resonance imaging followed by endoscopic ultrasonography are diagnostic techniques.

 Surgery may cure people whose cancer has not spread.

 The pancreas Pancreas The pancreas is an organ that contains two types of glandular tissue: Pancreatic acini Islets of Langerhans (See also Overview of the Digestive System.)
 The acini produce digestive enzymes.... read more is an organ located in the upper part of the abdomen.
 It produces digestive juices that are secreted into the digestive tract.
 The pancreas also produces insulin, which helps control blood sugar.
 About 95% of cancerous (malignant) tumors of the pancreas are adenocarcinomas.
 Adenocarcinomas usually originate in the glandular cells lining the pancreatic duct.
 Most adenocarcinomas occur in the head of the pancreas, the part nearest the first segment of the small intestine Small Intestine The duodenum is the first segment of the small intestine, and the stomach releases food into it.
 Food enters the duodenum through the pyloric sphincter in amounts that the small intestine can... read more (duodenum).

 Locating the Pancreas